RPI-WCL/Athena_LibDDDAS/consensus/synod/README.md

 ##### Instructions:

-* The `progress-proof.ath` file contains the proof of eventual progress for the Synod consensus protocol using the failure-aware actor model under asynchronous conditions.
+* The `progress-proof.ath` file contains the proof of eventual progress for the Synod consensus protocol using the failure-aware actor model under soem specific asynchronous conditions

-* The proof makes use of the SPASS Automatic Theorem Prover for proving the proof obligation at each step.
+* The proof makes use of the SPASS Automatic Theorem Prover for proving the proof obligation at each step

-* Refer to the ATHENA [Download Instructions](https://proofcentral.org/athena/1.4/) to properly set up SPASS in your operating system.
+* Refer to the ATHENA [Download Instructions](https://proofcentral.org/athena/1.4/) to properly set up SPASS in your operating system

-* Refer to [this PDF](https://proofcentral.org/book/Appendix_D.pdf) to learn more about using ATPs with ATHENA.
+* Refer to [this PDF](https://proofcentral.org/book/Appendix_D.pdf) to learn more about using ATPs with ATHENA

-* Once ATHENA and SPASS have been installed and set up, load `progress-proof.ath` to verify the proofs using ATHENA.
+* Once ATHENA and SPASS have been installed and set up, load `progress-proof.ath` to verify the proofs using ATHENA

-* The `OUTPUT_progress-proof` file contains preverified output of `progress-proof.ath` in ATHENA.
+* The `OUTPUT_progress-proof` file contains preverified output of `progress-proof.ath` in ATHENA

+<hr style="border:1px solid gray"> </hr>

+###### Note: This library is under development and many modules may be currently just stubs

 ##### DISCLAIMER: